Unlicensed Activity Citation

 Dear Agency Clerk,

-We are demanding an evidentiary proceeding because of disputed issues of material fact, including the allegation in the citation that the Petition did practice, attempt to practice or offered to practice message therapy.
+We are demanding an evidentiary proceeding because of disputed issues of material fact, including the allegation in the citation that the Petition did practice, attempt to practice or offered to practice [____insert applicable profession such as message therapy____].
 The petitioner’s substantial interests will be affected by the agency determination because _____________________.